Symplectic Neural Flows for Modeling and Discovery: Methodology

 The exact flow map in \Cref{eq:hamiltonian_flow_map} is generally not accessible, and we have to approximate it.
 For Hamiltonian systems, the time-$t$ flow is \emph{symplectic} since the Jacobian matrix $D\phi_{H, t}(x)$ satisfies the identity $[D\phi_{H, t}(x)] ^\top\mathbf J [D\phi_{H, t}(x)] = \mathbf J$.
 Consequently, the flow $\phi_{H,t}$ preserves the canonical phase space volume \cite{hairerGeometricNumericalIntegration2006}.
-It is thus desirable that, when approximating $\phi_{H,t}$, such qualitative properties are reproduced by the approximate map.
+It is thus desirable that, when approximating $\phi_{H,t}$, such qualitative properties are reproduced by the approximate map. \two{We provide the proof of the symplecticity of $\phi_{H,t}$, together with some additional background material on Hamiltonian systems and symplectic maps, in \Cref{app:background}.}